5 Early Warning Signs of Xanax Addiction You Shouldn’t Ignore

 Excessive Daytime Sleep Episodes

-When Xanax addiction takes hold, one of the most noticeable warning signs is persistent daytime drowsiness that disrupts your ability to stay alert during normal waking hours.
-Chronic alprazolam use causes significant sleep quality degradation, leaving you exhausted despite spending hours in bed.
-The daytime impairment severity intensifies as tolerance builds, creating unintentional sleep episodes that interfere with work, relationships, and safety.
+One of the most noticeable warning signs is persistent daytime drowsiness that disrupts your ability to stay alert during normal waking hours.
+Chronic alprazolam use degrades sleep quality, leaving you exhausted despite spending hours in bed.
+Substance-induced sleep disorder affects up to 37.9% of individuals with addiction.

 • Falling asleep unexpectedly during meetings, conversations, or while driving